 There are not many desserts more comforting on a long winter night than a good old apple crumble.

-The juicy apples and crunchy crumble combine perfectly to provide a mixture a good refuelling and a delicious treat.
+The juicy apples and crunchy crumble combine perfectly to provide a mixture of good refuelling and a delicious treat.

 They have given their crumble a unique ‘Irish twist’ with the addition of oaty shortbread.

-They say on the video description: “Crumble has to be one of the easiest desserts to prepare and it is extremely easy to adapt, using whatever fruit is in season.
+They say in the video description: “Crumble has to be one of the easiest desserts to prepare and it is extremely easy to adapt, using whatever fruit is in season.

 “You can vary the ingredients for the crumble mix itself, I sometimes use wholemeal flour and nuts, though I’m a complete stickler for using jumbo oats as they really give the dessert a crunchy nutty texture.”

 1 tbsp plain flour

 60g brown sugar